moradq/readmedeliverables.md/README.md

 vars = [pic_one,pic_two,pic_three,pic_four,pic_five,pic_six,pic_seven,pic_eight,pic_nine,pic_ten,pic_eleven,pic_twelve]
 print (random.sample(vars, 1))

-# This if function is to decide the next course of action once an anser is found
+# This if function is to decide the next course of action once an answer is found
+# This function is to take the output of the RNG function and give the appropriate response to the output
+# Else function was not included because at the time it would be useless but good to have just in case an error emerges

 """
 if random_pic() == "On":